Virginia Tech® home

 A Vision for a Stronger Commonwealth

-FCS programming is driven by the needs of the community---identified by Caroline County residents.
-Our FCS Extension Educators work closely with families – in their community, workplace, and home – and with the professionals that serve them.
-Pegi Wright is the FCS Extension Agent in Caroline County.
+Family and Consumer Sciences (FCS) programming is driven by the needs of the community--identified by county residents.
+Our FCS Extension Educators work closely with families--in their community, workplace and home--and with the professionals that serve them.

 "There is no doubt that it is around the family and the home that all the greatest virtues, the most dominating virtues of human society, are created, strengthened and maintained."
 Winston Churchill